endoflife-date/endoflife.date/recommendations.md

 1. The last major release becomes unsupported 90 days after a new major release.
 2. Bug fixes on previous releases will be made till the latest releases gets the first point release.

-However, none of this is relevant to your end users.
+However, your end-users shouldn't have to do the math.
 Make sure that all your releases always have a clear dates (I suggest `YYYY-MM-DD`) irrespective of how these dates are decided.
 You doing the math once will save your users much more time.